YoshikuniJujo/typecheck-plugin-nat-simple/README.md

 ## what's this

 This package provide plugin which extend type checking of Nat.
-The type checker can calculate only addition and subtraction of constants and variables.
+The type checker can calculate only addition, subtraction and less or equal of constants and variables.

 (View sample code on directory sample/.)